gaqzi/reflections/content/python/operators_itemgetter.md

 ## A more tolerant version of 'operator.itemgetter'

-I wanted something that works similar to `itemgetter` but doesn't raise these exceptions when it can't find the key or the index is out of range.
-Instead, it'd return a default value when these issues occur.
+I wanted something that works similar to `itemgetter` but doesn't raise these exceptions when it can't find the key in a dict or the index of a sequence is out of range.
+Instead, it'd return a default value when these exceptions occur.
 So, to avoid `KeyError` in a map, it'd use `d.get(key, default)` instead of `d[key]` to fetch the value.
 Similarly, in a sequence, it'd first compare the length of the sequence with the index and return a default value if the index is out of range.

 Since `operator.itemgetter` is a class, we could inherit it and overwrite the `__init__` method.
 However, your type-checker will complain if you do so.
 That's because, in the